data-djinn/second_cerebrum/Projects/Docker.md

 Commands can be:
 1. "one and done" task (quick executions)
-2. long-running commands run for the lifecycle of the container 3
+2. long-running commands run for the lifecycle of the container

 # Networking
+3 major components
+1. Container network model
+	- design specification
+2. libnetwork (CNM implementation)
+	- also responsible for inbound load balancing, service discovery, and network control
+3. network drivers
+	- e.g. bridge

-5 types of networks:
+5 types of drivers:
 1. default
     - installed by default by docker
 2. bridge